learn-co-curriculum/crafting-html-docs-readme/README.md

 ```

 In addition to changing how the text is displayed, search engines use headers
 to help determine what a web page is about.
+Remember, as Avi pointed out, when
+we provide _semantic_ markup, machines can infer the "main points" of a page.
+A
+well structured article will generally have its principle arguments bracketed
+by low-number header tags -- this very document does exactly that!

 #### Images